 “Diverticulitis is another condition where a doctor may suggest modifying fiber consumption,” says Ditkoff.
 It occurs when small pouches or pockets form in the wall or lining of the digestive tract.
 “Fiber recommendations for someone living with diverticulitis may vary.
 If you’re not in an active state of inflammation, also known as diverticulosis, you may require adequate fiber.
 Whereas if you’re in an acute state of inflammation, a doctor may tell you to eat a low fiber diet,” Ditkoff explains.

 Additionally, irritable bowel syndrome (IBS) is a common GI condition where recommended fiber consumption varies depending on symptoms.
-Ditkoff suggests working with a doctor and a registered dietitian to get personalized support.
+That said, when in doubt of what's the best thing to do regarding your fiber intake, Ditkoff suggests always working with a doctor and a registered dietitian to get personalized support.

 Here are 12 fruits that contain the least amount of fiber per serving (about 1 cup):